DIVERSITY AND INCLUSION

 Employee Resource Groups

 Raytheon’s employee resource groups have been an integral part of our diversity and inclusion journey — and a key to maintaining a richly diverse talent base.
-ERGs provide cross-business networks that lead and contribute to projects at Raytheon and in the communities where we do business.
+Our ERGs have attracted members from 19 countries, in part because they provide cross-business networks that lead and contribute to projects at Raytheon and in the communities where we do business.

 Sexual harassment is a pervasive type of discrimination that affects individuals across all industries.
-Advancements have been made in anti-harassment policy and education over the decades, but the recent news illustrates that we are still far from a world in which individuals feel safe and empowered.
+Advancements have been made in anti-harassment policy and education over the decades, but the significant number of recently reported incidents across different industries illustrates that we are still far from a world in which individuals feel safe and empowered.

 Together we ensure not only a legally compliant workplace, but also an environment where all employees can thrive, succeed and contribute to their fullest potential.